gatsbyjs/gatsby/packages/gatsby-remark-prismjs/README.md

 'language' - (optional) The name of the new language.
 'extend' - (optional) The language you wish to extend.
-'definition' - (mandatory) This is the Prism language definition.
+'definition' - (optional) This is the Prism language definition.
+'insertBefore' - (optional) Is used to define where in the language definition we want to insert our extension.
 More information of the format can be found here: https://prismjs.com/extending.html

 One of the parameters 'language' and 'extend' is needed.
 If only 'language'